 You will be able to withdraw all your savings except for any Government contributions and any amounts transferred from an Australian Complying Superannuation Scheme.
-Any Government contributions will be repaid to the Inland Revenue Department.
+Any Government contributions will be repaid to Inland Revenue.
 If you have any amounts that were transferred from an Australian Complying Superannuation Scheme, these will remain in your BNZ KiwiSaver account.
 Otherwise, your BNZ KiwiSaver account will be closed.